 - 1. Perform marketable skills when performing service on automobiles. - 2.
 Identify and diagnose the need for automotive parts and use of appropriate tools. - 3.
 Apply proper safety procedures that will protect him/her, the employer, and the equipment on the job. - 4.
 Effectively communicate verbally and in writing using correct language, grammar, spelling, and proofreading. - 5.
 Apply and use basic mathematical calculations correctly.

 ENGL1013 English composition I (with a grade of C or better)

-BTMA1003 Math for Business Technology OR
+Select one course from the following: BTMA1003 Math for Business Technology OR MATH1213 Quantitative Literacy

 Technical Education Requirements (At least 20 credit hours from the following courses)